imaustink/Reqx/README.md

 Express.error(callback);
 --------------

-Create error callback on chained request(s)
+.done() is a error callback setter ready to attach to any request chain.

 Arguments  | Required | Type
 ------------- | ------------- | -------------